 How to Check Your WiFi GHz on iPhone: Step-by-Step Guide

-Getting the best out of your iPhone largely depends on how strong and fast is your internet connection.
-Nonetheless, do you know that Wi-Fi has different radio frequencies or ‘GHz bands’?
-The reason for checking the Wi-Fi GHz on your iPhone is to enable you to identify any problems, avoid interference as well as ensure older devices are compatible with it and connect to the right band in order to improve performance.
+Getting the best out of your iPhone largely depends on how strong and fast your internet connection is.
+However, do you know that Wi-Fi operates on different radio frequencies or “GHz bands”?
+Learning How to Check Your WiFi GHz on iPhone helps you identify potential issues, avoid interference, ensure compatibility with older devices, and connect to the right band for better performance.

-How to Check Your WiFi GHz on iPhone
+How to Check Your WiFi GHz on iPhone?

+Method 1.
 Check WiFi Name on iPhone

 Many WiFi routers broadcast separate network names (SSIDs) for 2.4GHz and 5GHz bands.